-The MTL Tofino Configurator was designed to simplify the installation of security firewalls in an industrial control system.
+The Eaton Tofino Configurator was designed to simplify the installation of security firewalls in an industrial control system.
 The following 9 steps describe how to install and configure your Tofino Industrial Security Solution.

+Figure 8: Steps to install and configure TC

-[☐] Install the MTL Tofino Configurator on your computer.
+- Install the Eaton Tofino Configurator on your computer.

-[☐] Create a project.
+- Create a project.

-Define the Tofino SAs for your project.
+- Define the Tofino SAs for your project.

 Create a virtual representation of the physical Tofino SA devices.
 You can manually create these or discover existing devices.
 This information will be used to configure the actual Tofino SAs that will be installed on your network.

-Define assets for your project.
+• Define assets for your project.

 These objects represent both real network entities (such as HMIs and PLCs) and virtual entities (such as Broadcast Addresses and subnets) on your network.
-They are used to simplify tasks like creating firewall rules.
+They are used to simplify tasks like creating firewall rules

 Define firewall rules for your Tofino SAs.

-These use the assets you created earlier, along with predefined protocols and special rules that are supplied with the MTL Tofino Configurator, to determine what network traffic the Tofino SA will allow or block.
+These use the assets you created earlier, along with predefined protocols and special rules that are supplied with the Eaton Tofino Configurator, to determine what network traffic the Tofino SA will allow or block.
 The various Deep Packet Inspection (DPI) Enforcer modules are accessed through the Firewall selection.

-Configure the Event Logger (optional).
+• Configure the Event Logger (optional).

 Enter the details for your syslog server where you want Tofino SA alarms and events sent.
 You can also configure the Tofino SA to save logs locally on the Tofino SA for later offloading via a USB storage device.

 Install your Tofino SA hardware.

 The Tofino SA gets installed on the network between the device(s) to be protected and the rest of the network.

+• Apply the configuration settings to the Tofino SAs in the field.

+Depending on the options you have purchased, you can transfer the configuration data from the Eaton Tofino Configurator to the Tofino SA(s) over the network or using a USB storage device.

 Apply the configuration settings to the Tofino SAs in the field.

-Depending on the options you have purchased, you can transfer the configuration data from the MTL Tofino Configurator to the Tofino SA(s) over the network or using a USB storage device.
-Verify the configuration.
+You can transfer the configuration data from the Eaton Tofino Configurator to the Tofino SA(s) over the network or using a USB storage device.

+· Verify the configuration.

 Retrieves the configuration load reports sent over the network or from the USB storage device that was used to load configurations onto one or more Tofino SAs.
 This will allow you to record the configuration of Tofino SAs in the field and save it in your project.